PopeyeURS/ulyssescaballes-mpv.config/README.md

 ---

 ## Final Word
-Playback perfection isn’t measured in numbers alone, it’s defined by how it feels.
+Playback perfection isn’t measured in numbers alone — it’s defined by how it feels.
 This hand‑crafted cinema engine reflects my journey toward that feeling.
 If it helps you step closer to your own, then it has fulfilled its purpose.

 **Ulysses RS Caballes [PopeyeURS]**
 *Crafting cinema in pixels, one shader at a time.*